Syrian opposition says to reject any U.S./Russia deal unlike own plan

 LONDON Syria's main opposition negotiating group would reject any deal struck by Russia and the United States on Syria's fate that was very different from its own proposed transition plan, the group's general coordinator Riyad Hijab said on Wednesday.

-The High Negotiations Committee, which is backed by Saudi Arabia and Western powers and has been involved in stalled U.N.-mediated peace talks, presented its road map to a new political settlement for Syria at a meeting in London.
+The High Negotiations Committee, which is backed by Saudi Arabia and Western powers and has been involved in stalled U.N.-mediated peace talks, was presenting its road map to a new political settlement for Syria in London.

 The proposed process would start with six months of negotiations to set up a transitional administration made up of figures from the opposition, the government and civil society.
 It would require President Bashar al-Assad to leave office at the end of those six months.